couchbase/cbft/DESIGN.md

 ns-server example, not enough CPU & timeouts leads to status bounce-iness.

-## GT-NQ1 - Querying still possible if datasource node goes down.
+## GT-NQ1 - Querying still possible if data source node goes down.

-Querying of a cbgt cluster should be able to continue even if some datasource nodes are down.
+Querying of a cbgt cluster should be able to continue even if some data source KV nodes are down.

 ## GT-PI1 - Ability to pause/resume indexing.